lvps/389ds-server/README.md

 ## Future extensions

 ### Probably will be done
-- Support for CentOS 8 when it comes out
+- Support for CentOS 8

 ### Could be done, but not planned for the short term
 - Support for Debian/Ubuntu/FreeBSD or any other platform that 389DS supports